VirusPilot/stratux-pi4/README.md

 - ublox AssistNow Autonomous enabled and configuration saved
 - SDR startup delay reduced to 30s

+## Please use this script with caution and only on a fresh Raspbian Buster Image, because:
+- fstab will be changed to use tmpfs for logs, tmp, var/tmp
+- swapfile will be disabled

 ## Steps required:
 - Pi4B connected to LAN via Ethernet cable
 - boot from a fresh Raspbian Buster Lite Image with ssh enabled